Chris Kirkpatrick: NSYNC

-With the group, Kirkpatrick sold over seventy million throughout the late 1990s and early 2000s.
-He sang countertenor/soprano and lead in various songs including "Thinking of You (I Drive Myself Crazy)", "Together Again", "I Thought She Knew", "Just Got Paid", and many songs from their Christmas album.
+With NSYNC, Kirkpatrick sold over seventy million records throughout the late 1990s and early 2000s.
+He sang countertenor/soprano and lead in various songs including "Thinking of You (I Drive Myself Crazy)", "Together Again", "The Lion Sleeps Tonight", "That's the Way Love Goes", "I Thought She Knew", "Just Got Paid", and many songs from their Christmas album.

 Initially signed to Ariola Records in Germany, NSYNC's self-titled debut album was released in Europe in 1997 and internationally the following year, selling eleven million copies.
+Their debut album produced a number of singles including "I Want You Back", "Tearin' Up My Heart", "Thinking of You (I Drive Myself Crazy)", "(God Must Have Spent) A Little More Time on You", and "Here We Go".

-After the band had a series of financial and legal struggles with Pearlman, they were released from their contracts in 1999 and signed with Jive Records.
+On November 10, 1998, the group released a holiday album, Home for Christmas.
+The album peaked at number 7 and sold 2 million copies, with their most popular song being "Merry Christmas, Happy Holidays".
+With this, NSYNC achieved the rare feat of having two albums in the Billboard Top 10 at the same time.
+Later the next year, the band had a series of highly publicized financial and legal struggles with Lou Pearlman.
+They were eventually released from their contracts with Pearlman in 1999 and signed with Jive Records.

-Their sophomore album, No Strings Attached, was released the following year and sold a record-breaking 2.4 million copies in its first week and was later named the best-selling album of the year.
+NSYNC's sophomore album, No Strings Attached, was released the following year and sold a record-breaking 2.4 million copies in its first week and by the end of the year had sold over 9.9 million copies making it the best-selling album of the year.
+The album produced 3 hit singles including "Bye Bye Bye", "It's Gonna Be Me", and "This I Promise You".
+Not only was No Strings Attached the best-selling album of 2000, but it was also the second-best selling album of the decade behind The Beatles' 1.

 NSYNC's third album, Celebrity, was released in July 2001 and produced three hit singles: "Pop", "Gone", and "Girlfriend".
-The Celebrity album featured more creative involvement from the group, who wrote and produced many of their own tracks.
+NSYNC's Celebrity album sold 1,879,955 copies in its first week, making it the second-fastest-selling album in SoundScan history at the time, only behind the group's previous album No Strings Attached.
+The Celebrity album featured more creative involvement from the group, who wrote and produced many of their own tracks, of which Kirkpatrick is credited for writing the song "Falling".